Skip to main content

 Mutton Biryani

-Indian-influenced rice dish popular in Oman due to large South Asian expatriate population.
-Fragrant basmati rice layered with marinated mutton, yogurt, saffron, fried onions.
-Cooked in sealed pot (dum method) allowing flavors to meld.
-Garnished with boiled eggs, fried cashews, raisins.
-Available in Indian restaurants throughout Muscat, Salalah.
-December winter season makes rich biryani especially appealing.
+An Indian-influenced rice dish that's popular in Oman thanks to the large South Asian community.
+Basmati rice is layered with mutton marinated in yogurt, saffron, and fried onions, then cooked in a sealed pot (the dum method) so the flavors settle into each other.
+It's garnished with boiled eggs, fried cashews, and raisins, and you'll find it in Indian restaurants around Muscat and Salalah.
+The richness suits the cooler December months.

 Chicken Saloona